KarolinaSzczech/Manual_tester_Portfolio/test_cases/Shopping_cart.md

 # Test Cases Samples #

-These test cases can be applied to any system that has a shopping cart.
+These test cases can be applied to any website or aplication that has a shopping cart.

 | No. |	Test Case |	Expected Result |
 |----|---------|-----------------|